JolifantoBambla/webgpu-sky-atmosphere/README.md

 ## Acknowledgements

-This library is originally a WebGPU port of Hillaire's [demo implementation](https://github.com/sebh/UnrealEngineSkyAtmosphere) for his paper [A Scalable and Production Ready
+This library is originally a WebGPU port of Sébastien Hillaire's [demo implementation](https://github.com/sebh/UnrealEngineSkyAtmosphere) for his paper [A Scalable and Production Ready
 Sky and Atmosphere Rendering Technique](https://sebh.github.io/publications/egsr2020.pdf).
 The original demo was released under the MIT licence by Epic Games, Inc.